glennsantos/Book-Notes/Nonviolent Communication.md

 When my consciousness is focused on another human being’s feelings and needs, I see the universality of our experience.

 **Practice translating each judgment into an unmet need.**

+---

+**protective use of force**
+> prevent injury or injustice
+> The intention behind the protective use of force is only to protect, not to punish, blame, or condemn.

+**punitive use of force**
+> cause individuals to suffer for their perceived misdeeds
+> the withdrawal of caring or respect is one of the most powerful threats of all.
+> The punitive use of force tends to generate hostility and to reinforce resistance to the very behavior we are seeking.

+When we fear punishment, we focus on consequences, not on our own values.
+Fear of punishment diminishes self-esteem and goodwill.
+> The more we are seen as agents of punishment, the harder it is for others to respond compassionately to our needs.

+Question 1: What do I want this person to do?
+Question 2: What do I want to be this **person’s reasons** for doing it?